ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 At each time step, the light bulb move to `OFF` state if the current state is `ON`, move to `ON` if the current state is `OFF`!

-Given a directed graph, and state set and update rule for each of its vertices, we can bring this graph to life: we can simulate it using Algebraic Julia.[^1]
+Given a directed graph, and a state set and an update rule for each of its vertices, we can bring this graph to life.
+This means that we can simulate it using Algebraic Julia.[^1]

 Here's how we encode this **update rule in Algebraic Julia**: